jcp650/PyBer_Analysis/README.md

 ## Overview

 The purpose of this analysis is to examine disparities in ride-sharing based on city types.
-Specifically, the ride-share availability and price in urban, rural, and suburban cities were examined with the goal of identifying trends and patterns in the distribution of ride-sharing capabilities.
+Specifically, the ride-share availability and price in urban, rural, and suburban cities were examined with the goal of identifying trends and patterns in the distribution of ride-sharing access.
 The results from this analysis can provide actionable insights for decision makers to enhance ride-share access and fare equality across regions and types.

 ## Results